-Section Question Threshold Demolition Will the development involve any demolition? lf yes, refer to 2.9 Water Cycle Management Will the development involve any of the following: a) A site that is below the flood planning level? b) A site that is within 40 metres of a water course? c) drains directly to a water course? d) is inundated by the predicted 100 year ARI event; or e) Work that is of a large residential scale (> 2000sqm site area) or any new commercial/industrial building?
-If yes, refer to 2.10 and the EDGD Stormwater Will the development involve the construction of a building or the Torrens title subdivision of land?
-If yes, refer to 2.10 and the EDGD Water Demand Management Will the development involve the construction of a building or the Torrens title subdivision of land?
-If yes, refer to 2.10 Heritage Will the development involve: a) A site occupied by a heritage item? b) A site located near a heritage item? c) A site located within a heritage conservation area? d) An area located within an aboriginal place of heritage significance? e) an area that may have aboriginal objects?
-If yes, refer to 2.11 Retaining Walls Will the development involve:a) The construction of a retaining wall?b) The renovation of a retaining wall?Will the development involve the construction of If yes, refer to 2.12 and the EDGD- If yes, Security a building? refer to 2.13 and the EDGD-
+Section Threshold Question If yes, refer to 2.9 Will the development involve any demolition?
+Demolition If yes, Water Cycle Will the development involve any of the refer to 2.10 and Management following: the EDGD a) A site that is below the flood planning level? b) A site that is within 40 metres of a water course? c) drains directly to a water course? d) is inundated by the predicted 100 year ARI event: or e) Work that is of a large residential scale (> 2000sqm site area) or any new commercial/ industrial building?
+Will the development involve the construction of If yes, Stormwater refer to a building or the Torrens title subdivision of land?
+2.10 and the EDGD Will the development involve the construction of If yes, Water Demand refer to a building or the Torrens title subdivision of land?
+Management 2.10 If yes, Heritage Will the development involve: refer to 2.11 a) A site occupied by a heritage item? b) A site located near a heritage item? c) A site located within a heritage conservation area? d) An area located within an aboriginal place of heritage significance? e) an area that may have aboriginal objects?
+If yes, Will the development involve: Retaining Walls refer to 2.12 and The construction of a retaining wall? the EDGD-The renovation of a retaining wall?
+Will the development involve the construction of If yes, Security a building? refer to 2.13 and the EDGD-

-2.1 Section Question Threshold Application Risk Management - Salinity Will the development involve the construction of a building?
-If yes, refer to 2.14.1 Risk Management - Bushfire Will the development involve:a) Land identified as bushfire prone land on the Campbelltown Bushfire Prone Land Maps?b) Any activities in areas occupied by or adjoining areas of native vegetation? lf yes, refer to 2.14.2 Risk Management - Mine Subsidence Will the development involve the construction of a building on a site located within South Campbelltown Mine subsidence district, or Appin Mine subsidence District?
+Section Question Threshold Risk Management - Salinity Will the development involve the construction of a building?
+If yes, refer to 2.14.1 Risk Management - Bushfire Will the development involve:a) Land identified as bushfire prone land on the Campbelltown Bushfire Prone Land Maps?b) Any activities in areas occupied by or adjoining areas of native vegetation?
+If yes, refer to 2.14.2 Risk Management - Mine Subsidence Will the development involve the construction of a building on a site located within South Campbelltown Mine subsidence district, or Appin Mine subsidence District?
 If yes, refer to 2.14.3 and the EDGD Risk Management - Public Health Will the development involve the provision of cooling towers? if yes, refer to 2.14.4 Waste Management Will the development involve the construction of a building?
 Will the development involve the change of use of a building?
 If yes refer to 2.15 and the EDGD Provision of Services Will the development involve land that is not currently serviced by water, electricity and/or waste water sewage services?
-If yes refer to 2.16 Work On, Over or Near Public Land Will the development involve work on, over or near public land? lf yes refer to 2.17 Land adjacent to Water NSW Upper Canal Will the development involve work near Water NSW Upper Canal? lf yes refer to 2.18 Development near or on electricity easements Will the development involve work on, over or near electricity easements?
+If yes refer to 2.16 Work On, Over or Near Public Land Will the development involve work on, over or near public land?
+If yes refer to 2.17 Land adjacent to Water NSW Upper Canal Will the development involve work near Water NSW Upper Canal?
+If yes refer to 2.18 Development near or on electricity easements Will the development involve work on, over or near electricity easements?
 If yes refer to 2.19 Land adjacent to or affected by a gas easement Will the development involve work on, over or near gas easement?
 If yes refer to 2.20 Accoustic Privacy Will the development involve the construction of a building?
 Will the development involve the change of use of a building?
 If yes refer to 2.21